Founder's Stock

 How much equity do founders typically retain at exit?

-Carta data on venture-backed exits shows founder ownership compressing through each round.
+Industry data on venture-backed exits shows founder ownership compressing through each round.
 A solo founder who raised seed, A, B, and C often holds 10-20% of fully diluted equity by IPO.
 Two-founder teams split that further.
 The combination of round-by-round dilution and the option pool refresh at each round drives the math.